This is an exciting time filled with expectation...

 We focused on these main factors keeping in the forefront the original eating sources of cats:

 - acceptance of the food by the cats

 - how food was utilized by cat

 Interestingly, some of the "best" foods, were the least acceptable to the cats this created a lot of waste, then some of the "junk" food was highly acceptable, but little nutritional value.
 We compared food labels and cat's acceptance of food (which we had to generalize because of numbers) to come up with our program suggestions as of today.
 A very generalized site to get you started on this for yourself.
 Cat Food

 Our favorite by far based on anecdotal evidence as well as the literature available and the 5 Paws winner of the cats is....
 RAW.
 The best source readily available for us www.hare-today.com

-The following is what we feed linked to where it is on the site:
+The following is one option (and what Libbie feeds) linked to where it is on the site:

 We thaw the packages, mix one rabbit to three chicken and add Alnutin.
 This mix is broken into one day portions and re-frozen taken out a day ahead to allow to thaw.
 Some people like to bring the food to room temperature or body temperature and feed, which is fine, but we serve from refrigerator.

 The cats go wild over the food with the added bonus of feeding raw confirming that the food is well utilized and digested by producing less stool and no smell.
 This confirmed to us how well the food was being digested.
 It took some of the adults a while to dig in, but the kittens wean early on the raw and grow about a pound heavier before leaving at 12-14 weeks.